neuralpain/oneclickwinrar/README.md

 ### Installing WinRAR with download-only enabled

-When download-only mode is enabled, the script immediately exits upon completion of the download even if there are other customizations set for the script.
+When download-only mode is enabled, the script immediately exits upon completion of the download even if there are other configurations set for the script.

 To bypass this and allow for installation while download-only is enabled, you should also switch on overwriting which will override the download-only switch to both save the installer **AND** run the installation.